 This case arises from multidistrict mass-tort litigation against Monsanto for claims related to injuries caused by the herbicide Roundup.
 Monsanto and a group lawyers representing a few plaintiffs proposed a class-action settlement that would settle the claims of anyone exposed to Roundup who is not already in litigation against Monsanto.
-The proposed settlement would bind both (a) people exposed to Roundup who have been diagnosed with Non-Hodgkin’s Lymphoma, or (b) people exposed to Roundup who have not been diagnosed with Non-Hodgkin’s Lymphoma, as well as any claims of their family members.
+The proposed settlement would bind both (a) people exposed to Roundup who have been diagnosed with Non-Hodgkin’s Lymphoma, and (b) people exposed to Roundup who have not been diagnosed with Non-Hodgkin’s Lymphoma, as well as any claims of their family members.

 Our memorandum also explained that the broad releases would bind class members who accept claims to a gag clause, barring them from “speaking ill” of defendants or their products, broadly defined.
 In response to our filing, the parties deleted the gag clause from the proposed release.

 In addition, we explained that the proposed “accelerated payment awards” pose risks to members of the proposed subclass who have already developed Non-Hodgkin’s Lymphoma.
 The proposed settlement provided that Monsanto would use the court-approved class notice program to offer $5,000 awards to people who already suffer from Non-Hodgkin’s Lymphoma after Roundup exposure—before the Court even considered whether to grant final approval on the basis that the settlement is fair, reasonable, and adequate, as required by Federal Rule of Civil Procedure 23(e).
 The low amount did not appear to satisfy Rule 23(e), and the parties’ intention to implement the “accelerated payment awards” provisions of the proposed agreement prior to receiving Court approval would violate Rule 23.